threefoldtech/devxdao_grant/content/grant36_cloud/grant.md

 ## Milestone 1 (100% done) = 250k USD

->TODO: fix

 - Milestone title:  Create the ability to run layer-1 blockchain nodes on the ThreeFold Technology grid.
 -
 - The portion that the OP is requesting from the total grant for the milestone:
     - USD 250.000 (was $100k originally)
 - Due date:
     - done
 - Details of what will be delivered:
-    - prove Layer-1 blockchain thin provisioning can be done (this is a massive achieved and has incredible benefits for the industry)
+    - prove Layer-1 blockchain provisioning can be done (this is a massive achievement and has incredible benefits for the industry)
     - Initial research will be done with the Casper Labs Layer-1 protocol and also some other blockchains.
-    - Create the solution which allows everyone to verify thin provisioning can be done.
+    - Create the solution which allows everyone to verify provisioning can be done.

 > remarks: we were an early grant and were trying to get feedback before submitting because there was no clarity for us how to do it and how sure we would be on the grant.
 We might have been not good enough in our communication, but the grant got removed before we could receive funding for the work done.
 We hope that this might be recovered, as such we have updated this document to reflect our current situation and work done.

 ### Acceptance Criteria:

 > we hope that the reader can see how this work has an incredible potential for the blockchain industry.
-We have been able to show how blockchains can be deployed using more than 5x time and bandwith benefit, this shows the potential of how pruning & thin provisioning migh be achieved.
+We have been able to show how blockchains can be deployed on a decentralized grid and helps to achieve reliability, security, privacy and scalability.

-- [X] thin provisioning solution can be deployed (based on pokt.network for now) and can be done by everyone
+- [X] provisioning solution can  deploy blockchain nodes and this can be done by everyone
-- [X] see how the thin provisioning cuts heavily on bandwidth and storage requirements (5x benefits easy to achieve)
+- [X] see how the provisioning method (1-click) cuts heavily on complexity
 - [X] deploy a large blockchain in less than 1h which would have taken days before
 - [X] all required code to allow everyone to experiment (see pokt.network in research)
 - [X] all code is opensource (threefold as well as the deployers for thin provisioning)